 Day 4 Meo Vac / Quan Ba

-After breakfast we set off to hike through the small villages of Hmong people, between terraced farmland and along spectacular
+After breakfast we set off to hike through the small villages of Hmong people, between terraced farmland and along spectacular mountains.

 Afternoon finds us driving past the Ma Pi Leng pass.
 The scenery up here is breathtakingly beautiful.

 As the sun sets, we descend due south to Quan Ba then on to the village of Nam Dam, home to a Dao ethnic community.

 Tonight we settle in with a local Dao family for the night in a traditional wooden stil-house.
 (Breakfast, lunch and dinner are included).

 Day 5 Quan Ba / Hanoi

 This morning we take a hike into a nearby villages and into the

 mountains then onto Quan Ba Heaven Gate.
 The gate is the narrow slot between two peaks that are lowered and extended enough for the road to pass.